2018ik/2018ik.github.io/_wiki/law_romans.markdown

 ## Background

-Romans chapters 7 to 8 reveals four laws which operate within man, as well as the law of God, which is just the written Mosaic law that expresses God.
+Romans chapters 7 to 8 reveals four **laws** which operate within man, as well as the law of God.

 ## Law of God